 Chicago Marijuana Cultivation Lawyer

-Drug Cultivation Charges in Illinois
+Marijuana Cultivation Charges in Illinois

 Marijuana legalization has made it possible for it to be grown legally, but it is still heavily regulated with strict laws.
 Even if you thought you were growing legally, police and a prosecutor may disagree.
-Legalization does not allow for home cultivation like some other states, so you must be a medical cannabis patient to grow your own.
-Licensing for commercial marijuana growing is permitted only by the state and you must also follow all local and county laws.
+Legalization does not allow for home cultivation like in some other states, so you must be a medical cannabis patient to grow your own.
+Licensing for commercial marijuana growing is permitted only by the state, and you must also follow all local and county laws.
 If you are found guilty of illegal marijuana cultivation, you could face serious penalties, depending on how many plants are found in your possession.

 Keep in mind thought that the word "plants" can include something as tiny as a budding seed, so the number of plants will be determined arbitrarily, as in one prosecutor may not count a budding seedling, while another would.
 Grow houses with multiple plants can lead to extremely serious felony charges.
-If children were in the home or in the area, the charges filed against the accused can be even more severe.
+If children were in the home or in the area, the charges filed against the accused could be even more severe.

 Depending on how many plants are found, you could be charged with either misdemeanor or felony drug cultivation.